herbsleb-group/hackathon-planning-kit/_pages/planningkit.md

 Like any other event, hackathons require thorough planning which includes forming a leadership team, finding a date, planning a suitable venue, creating and distributing marketing material, providing support before, during and after the event, and considering general logistics such as transportation, hosting, catering and others.

-Our kit focuses on tasks specific to hackathon and hence we advise organizers to refer to other available guides that cover specifics about those topics (e.g., <a href="https://www.wildapricot.com/articles/how-to-plan-an-event">https://www.wildapricot.com/articles/how-to-plan-an-event</a>).
+Our hackathon planning kit focuses on tasks specific to hackathon and hence we advise organizers to refer to other available guides that cover specifics about those topics (e.g., <a href="https://www.wildapricot.com/articles/how-to-plan-an-event">https://www.wildapricot.com/articles/how-to-plan-an-event</a>).

 <!-- Our hackathon plannking kit is meant to extend the basic event planning guidelines and provide insight into the specifics of Hackathons as compared to other time-bounded co-located events.
 Learn more about our hackathon planning kit through the following pages:
 <ul>